DAY 1 : KUALA LUMPUR – GUANGZHOU – SHENZHEN (L/D)

 DAY 2 : SHENZHEN (B/L/D)

 The first place to go is Lotus Mountain Park; a clean, refreshing, open space with lush green carpet grass.
 Located on a gentle slope of Lotus Mountain, it has became the most popular place for relaxation.
-On the peak stands Deng Xiaoping Bronze Stature to memorize his brilliance & greatness to develop China.
+On the peak stands Deng Xiaoping Bronze Stature to commemorate his brilliance and greatness to develop China.
 Stop by at Mineral Museum.
 Today’s prayer will be held at Shang Mei Lin Mosque, followed by a brief visit to Shenzhen Special Economic Zone 30 Anniversary Park.
 After some shopping time at Latex Factory Shop, we will head to Meridian View Center.
 Called ” Window of Shenzhen and Hong Kong”, you will get a breathtaking view these two cities on the 69th floor.

 DAY 3 : SHENZHEN – GUANGZHOU (B/L/D)